LaunchMenu/LaunchMenu/packages/applets/notes/README.md

-# Dictionary
+# Notes

-The dictionary applet can be used to find definitions of words
+A simple applet can be used to make and store quick notes

 ## Planned